citkane/bisq-front/README.md

 With Bisq-front it is proposed to interface the [Bisq-engine](https://github.com/citkane/bisq-engine) API to make manual and automated trading possible from anywhere and on any device.

 This is proposed to be a web-client / server model where a GUI is provided in a web browser or other native framework.
-The server is singular for each client and is wholly owned and controlled by the human BISQ user.
+The server is singular for each client and is wholly owned and controlled by the human Bisq user.

 ### Proof of Concept (POC) ###
 The REGTEST proof of concept is live at the following urls: